Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You’re strong in chemistry, physics, and calculus, and enjoy designing processes that turn raw materials into useful products.

-Explore majors like: Chemical Engineering, Process Engineering, Biochemical Engineering, Chemical and Biological Engineering
+Explore college majors and degree programs like: Chemical Engineering, Process Engineering, Biochemical Engineering, Chemical and Biological Engineering

 Materials Engineering